Roasted Rainbow Vegetables

 Can I double this sheet pan recipe for a crowd?

-No problem, the more the merrier!
+You sure can—the more the merrier!
 Use two sheet pans to keep everything spread out in one even layer, and rotate the sheets halfway through roasting.

 How long will my roasted vegetable leftovers keep?